mcsorkun/ChemPlot/Sample_Data_reference.md

-# Test Datasets for Chemical Space Visualization
+# Sample Datasets for Chemical Space Visualization

+The sample datasets are distributed within the library.
+In the repository they can be found [here](https://github.com/mcsorkun/ChemPlot/tree/main/chemplot/data).
+Hereby the datasets sources are cited.

 **Name Formatting:** type_size_name_num_of_classes.csv